 An African American man speaks on the phone to a landlord who seems eager to rent to him.
 But when the man meets with the landlord to fill out the application, the landlord’s attitude is different.
 A few days later, the potential renter receives a letter saying his application was denied because of a bad reference from his current landlord.
 But his current landlord says he was never contacted.

 An Asian man meets with a real estate broker because he is interested in purchasing a house for his family in a specific neighborhood.
 When he mentions the neighborhood, the broker tells the Asian man that she has wonderful listings in a neighborhood where there are more people like him.
 When he looks at houses in the neighborhood she recommends, he notices that the majority of residents are Asian.
 The man files a complaint.
 Steering buyers to certain neighborhoods because of race is illegal.

-Sexual harassment, failure to comply with accessibility requirements, and rules against renting or selling to children are also discriminatory.
+Sexual harassment, failure to comply with accessibility requirements, and rules against renting or selling to families with children are also discriminatory.

 Equal Opportunity Housing Laws to Know